Infection Prevention and Control Self-Study Course

 Final Examination – This final exam consists of 75 randomly selected questions from a pool of 240 items.
 A printable CLPNA Certificate of Completion is available upon passing this exam with a score of 80% or better.
+If you are an Alberta LPN, please enter your Registration Number when requested.
+Everyone else, leave in the default number.
 If you want a copy of the Final Exam Results e-mailed to yourself (or anyone else), enter the appropriate e-mail address.
 Otherwise, leave it blank.
 (Results are ONLY e-mailed if you have passed the exam).

 IPC Course Evaluation – Please complete this online survey after finishing this Module.
 Your feedback and comments will greatly assist CLPNA in developing and delivering effective, quality nursing educational resources.

 Alberta Health Services – Infection Prevention & Control for Health Professionals

 Provincial Infection Control Network of British Columbia.
 (2017).
 Guidelines and Toolkits

 Alberta Health Service – Infection Prevention and Control (IPC) Resource Manual for Continuing Care

 Infection Prevention and Control Best Practices

 Infection Prevention and Control practices in physician offices and clinics

 Patient Safety Institute – Infection Prevention and Control Video’s

 Alberta Health.
 (2015).
 Infection Prevention and Control Strategy Update.